Joshua Culibao: Ultimate Fighting Championship

 Culibao signed with the UFC in February 2020 to replace Jamie Mullarkey on short notice against Jalin Turner at UFC Fight Night: Felder vs. Hooker on February 23, 2020.
 He lost the fight via second-round knockout.

 He made his sophomore appearance against Charles Jourdain at UFC on ESPN: Holm vs. Aldana on October 4, 2020.
 The bout ended in a split draw, which drew ire with most of the media scoring it for Jourdain.

 Culibao faced Shayilan Nuerdanbieke at UFC Fight Night: Font vs. Garbrandt on May 22, 2021.
 He won the fight by unanimous decision.

 Culibao was scheduled to face Damon Jackson on March 12, 2022 UFC Fight Night 203.
 However, Culibao was pulled from the event for undisclosed reasons and he was replaced by Kamuela Kirk.

-Culibao faced Seung Woo Choi on June 11, 2022 at UFC 275.
+Culibao faced Seung Woo Choi on June 11, 2022, at UFC 275.
 After knocking his opponent down multiple times during the fight, Culibao won the bout via split decision.

 Culibao faced Melsik Baghdasaryan on February 12, 2023, at UFC 284.
 He won the fight via a rear-naked choke submission in the second round.

+Culibao faced Lerone Murphy on July 22, 2023, at UFC on ESPN+ 82.
+He lost the fight via unanimous decision.

+Culibao faced Danny Silva on March 16, 2024, at UFC Fight Night 239.
+At the weigh-in, Silva weighed in at 148.5 pounds, two and a half pounds over the featherweight non-title fight limit.
+The bout proceeded at catchweight and Silva was fined 20% of his purse which went to Culibao.
+He lost the bout via split decision.

+Culibao faced Ricardo Ramos on August 17, 2024, at UFC 305.
+He lost the fight by split decision.
+8 out of 12 media outlets scored the bout for Culibao.

+On February 27, 2025, it was reported that Culibao was removed from the UFC roster.